How I work:

-An active-directive approach and philosophical outlook, suggesting people aren’t disturbed by events but by their own irrational beliefs about events.
+We could utilise a philosophical outlook, suggesting that you aren’t disturbed by events but by irrational beliefs about the events.

 - Psychodynamic Counselling

-An approach that studies unconscious processes, uncovering forgotten events in early childhood that influence the development of our personalities, and behaviour in adulthood.
+We could look at unconscious processes, uncovering forgotten events in early childhood that influence the development of our personalities, and our behaviour in adulthood.

 - Cognitive Behavioural Therapy (CBT)

 We could utilise a combination of basic principles from both behavioural and cognitive forms of therapy, tackling thought distortions and maladaptive behaviours, considered the cause of many psychological problems.